benjzhang/benjzhang.github.io/_pages/talks.md

 * *Rare event simulation in nonlinear dynamical systems via the Koopman operator.* International Congress on Industrial and Applied Mathematics, Valencia, Spain, 2019.

+* *A probabilistic analysis and rare event study of a dynamical queue for modeling human operators.* SIAM Conference on Uncertainty Quantification, Garden Grove, CA, 2018.

 * *Rare event simulation of a rotorcraft system.* AIAA Scitech Forum Non-deterministic Approaches Conference, Kissimmee, FL, 2018.

 ## Minisymposia organized